KlasMvW/typesafe_units/README.md

 #### s, m, kg, A, K, mol, cd

-These are the base units with floting point template arguments that determins the power of the base unit.
+These are the base units with floating point template arguments that determins the power of the base unit.
 The base units are used to build `Coherent_unit`s

-The definition of each base unit looks as follws where the unit is denoted `X`.
+The definition of each base unit looks as follows where the unit is denoted `X`.

 ```c++
 template<TU_TYPE p>